 Hermione blushed.
 She had been getting that a lot from witches and wizards.
-After the initial shock and the typical Your room is on the house and Hermione arguing against it, she was showed to her room with the bill being at half price.
+After the initial shock and the typical 'your room is on the house' following by Hermione arguing against it, she was showed to her room with the bill being at half price.

-And any meals eaten at the Leakey Cauldron to be on the house.
+And any meals eaten at the Leakey Cauldron was going to be on the house.

 Not planning on eating here anytime soon.
 Hermione decided.
 Unwinding and opening her trunk to find her pyjamas, Hermione could not wait until she fell asleep.